- Your child’s address

-Your new address will be considered for your application.
-You can change the schools named on your application if they are no longer appropriate.
-If you would prefer us to use the address previously provided, please let us know.
+If the evidence is sufficient, your new address will be considered for your application.
+You can also change the schools named on your application if they are no longer appropriate.
+If you would prefer us to use the address previously provided, please let us know

-Address evidence received after 5 January 2018 (Year 7) or 15 February 2018 (Year R and Year 3) cannot be considered for your application.
-It will be used to communicate the outcome of the application only.
+Address evidence received after 7 January 2022 (Year 7) or 11 February 2022 (Year R and Year 3) cannot be considered for the application.
+It will be used to communicate the outcome of the application only

 - Address evidence